Curriculum

 In this course, you’ll develop the necessary skills to ensure your success in the program.
 You'll learn how you can improve your study skills, so you're able to use a number of tools that will help you to be successful.
 You'll then learn about the healthcare professions involved in the United States healthcare system.
 You'll learn about their common tasks, where they typically work, and how each role contributes to the patient experience.
 You'll then discover the hard and soft skills required across different healthcare professional roles.
 The course ends with an overview of the United States healthcare system.
 You'll examine the different levels of patient care, the differences between public and private healthcare, how facilities bill for services, and how laws and regulations govern healthcare practices.

-By the end of this course, your learners will be able to do the following:- Identify skills needed to be a confident and independent online learner
+- Identify skills needed to be a confident and independent online learner

 - Explain the standard knowledge and skills required in healthcare careers